1-Pay Flea Market Consignment Software | Space Rental Management

 Mall managers can sell their own merchandise.

 • A percentage can be deducted from vendor sales.
-Each vendor can have a different split.

 • The mall can deduct rent from sales.